microsoft/dynamics-365-contact-center/documentation/CCaaS SDK APIs/classes/ConversationModule.md

 A promise that resolves to an `ICopilotSummary` object containing the summary details for the specified conversation.
 **`Throws`**

-- `Error`: If the conversation ID is invalid or if there is an issue retrieving the summary.
-Or if the Copilot summary is not available for the specified conversation.
+- `Error`: If the conversation ID is empty or invalid
+- `Error`: If there aren't enough messages in the conversation for a summary
+- `Error`: If conversation is not in Wrapped-Up or Active status, refer to [`OCLiveWorkItemStatus`](../enums/OCLiveWorkItemStatus.md) for valid conversation states

 **`Example`**

 ```ts